-Your Company did not accept any deposit from the public within the meaning of Section73 of the Companies Act 2013 read with the Companies (Acceptance of Deposits) Rules2014 during the year 2016-17 and as such no amount of principal interest unpaid orunclaimed deposit remained unpaid or unclaimed or was outstanding as on the Balance Sheetdate.
+The Company did not accept any Deposit from the public within the meaning of Section 73of the Companies Act 2013 read with the Companies (Acceptance of Deposits) Rules 2014during the financial year 2018-19 and as such no amount of principal interest unpaid orunclaimed deposit remained unpaid or unclaimed or was outstanding as on the Balance Sheetdate.

 STATEMENT IN RESPECT OF ADEQUACY OF INTERNAL FINANCIAL CONTROLS WITH REFERENCE TO THEFINANCIAL STATEMENT

 The internal control systems of the Company are brought under regular review andevaluations in consultation with the internal auditors.
 The Company's internal controlsystems are commensurate with the Company's size and nature of business of the Companyenabling it to safeguard assets prevent and detect frauds as well as otherirregularities.
 The Internal Audit is conducted periodically across all locations of theCompany by firms of Chartered Accountants who verify and report on the efficiency andeffectiveness of internal controls.
 The Management is responsible for the Company'sinternal financial control over financial reporting and the financial reporting process.The Audit Committee reviews the internal financial control over financial reporting toensure that the accounts of the Company are properly maintained in accordance with theprevailing laws and regulations.

 For detailed financial review kindly refer to the Management Discussion and Analysis onPage No. 24 to 25 of this Annual Report.